Undline/UndChain/M3L_GSS.md

 - **Window**: Defines the background and foreground containers for widgets (like a frame).
 - **Screenshot**: A flexible draw area for custom shapes or graphics, which is useful when users need to share what they see on screen.
 - **Carousel**: Automatically cycles through various content, like images or promotions.
+**Break**: A simple widget used to visually divide sections of content.
+Supports horizontal and vertical orientations with customizable styles.
 - **Toolbar**: Houses multiple buttons or tools for modifying a target section.
 - **Floating Menu**: Context-sensitive menu that activates on events (e.g., right-click, hover).
 - **Graph (Interactive)**: Generates visualizations based on input data; allows interactions if the data is editable.